Join our Lenten Campaign 2024.

 The Smallbones’ reimagining of Christmas carols makes each track so unique that we would need an article about each one to explain all the incredible musical elements they have injected into these holiday standards.
 All these wonderful reworks of Christmas carols, however, pale in comparison to their two new contributions to the Christmas songbook.

 The duo released two brand-new Christmas songs this year: “Heavenly Hosts” and “The Carol of Joseph.”
-The first, “Heavenly Hosts,” the brothers explain in a separate video, was written from the perspective of the shepherds, who were the first to hear that the Savior was born.
+The first, “Heavenly Hosts,”, was written from the perspective of the shepherds, who were the first to hear that the Savior was born.
 The tune is marked by exceptional vocal work and wonderfully spiritual refrain of “Holy, Holy, Holy,” and when the full chorus erupts into song by the end we immediately added “Heavenly Hosts” to our permanent Christmas playlist.